 Firms may also have limited access to specific inputs that are necessary to upgrade their outputs.
-Global value chains have become important over the last few decades (World Development Report 2020), and a large fraction of firms' inputs or potential inputs may now derive from imports.
+Global value chains have become important over the last few decades (World Development Report, 2020), and a large fraction of firms' inputs or potential inputs may now derive from imports.
 For example, a large body of research studies the effect of major trade liberalisations in the late 1990s and 2000s.
 The liberalisations removed barriers to imports imposed by import substitution policies between the 1950s and 1980s.
+This will be discussed in more detail in Section 2.4.